acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 5. The Death Knight is still confused, luckily!
 6. *Tysnera* blasts it with Magic Missile, and the armor falls to the ground!

 We search the remnants and take the sword, an Unholy Avenger.
-The Crusaders come down running to see the mess and do magical forensics of our battle.
-They bring us, under polite guard, upstairs to the **Armory** of **[Neverwinter]** and the *Commandant of the Crusaders*.
+A platoon of Crusaders come running swords drawn, see the mess, and do magical forensics of our battle.
+They bring us, under polite guard, upstairs to the **Armory** of **[Neverwinter]** directly to their *Commandant*.

 ![The Armory](images/the-armory.png)

-> "How did you come to be in my city?" asks the *Commandant*.
+> "How did you come to be in my city?" asks the *Commandant of the Crusaders*.
+A bluff, grizzled Human with a trace of grey hair in a buzz cut, wearing a full suit of well-cared for Plate.
+He somehow manages to sit behind a large desk with a
+> a large sword strapped to his back.
 >
 > "We don't rightly know, we were in a maze and then we were here." replies *Geral*.
 >